Common Asparagus Beetle

 Behavior

 The Common Asparagus Beetle is a highly specialized insect that spends its entire life cycle in close proximity to asparagus plants.
-In early spring, adults emerge from their overwintering spots—usually tucked under garden debris or inside hollowed-out old asparagus stalks—just as the first spears begin to poke through the soil.
-They are remarkably agile and possess a clever defense mechanism: when they sense a predator (or a gardener), they quickly shifty to the opposite side of a stem to stay out of sight, or they may drop to the ground and play dead.
+Adults emerge from their overwintering sites in early spring, often hiding in garden debris or the hollowed-out remains of old asparagus stalks.
+Once the first spears begin to poke through the soil, the beetles emerge to feed and lay their dark, oval eggs in neat rows along the plants.

 EverydayEarth exclusive